digitalocean/doctl/README.md

 #### Windows

-On Windows systems, you should be able to [download the Windows release][windows-release], and then double-click the zip archive to extract the `doctl.exe` executable.
+On Windows systems, you should be able to [download the Windows release](windows-release), and then double-click the zip archive to extract the `doctl.exe` executable.

 ### Option 3 – Build From Source